bodhichristian/aware/README.md

 # Aware
 Bring attention to the moment.

 <b>Aware</b> is an iOS app prototype for practicing and tracking mindfulness.
 Users may start and end a mindfulness session, and have the option to leverage Apple Health for reading and writing mindfulness data.
+A simple, skippable onboarding flow allows users to select a daily goal and theme before presenting the main dashboard.
+The app is accessible to VoiceOver users.

 ## Technologies Used
 - SwiftUI